-Here at Latchel we believe strongly in the power of 100% remote teams.
+Here at Latchel we believe strongly in the power of 100% remote work and teams.
 By being 100% remote we can hire better talent faster.
 Especially with the recent chatter online questioning the value of working for startups and the very high comp packages offered by Big Tech Companies, it is important to have something that is difficult for Big Tech (and even other startups) to compete on.
 For us, it’s the ability to work from anywhere and a strong culture supporting remote work.

 Working remote does not mean we are digital nomads (although we do have one employee that embraces this lifestyle).
-Working remote means you have the flexibility to choose the location that makes the most sense for you and your family.
+Remote work means you have the flexibility to choose the location that makes the most sense for you and your family.
 Working remote allows talented individuals to free themselves from the constraints of high cost cities and long commutes.
 As a remote company, Latchel leans into the gains that can be realized when employees find lasting harmony in their work and life.

 Here’s how we maintain a strong culture, accountability to a high standard, and alignment while being in a remote environment.

 We base our culture off of our Leadership Principles.
 These principles are how we communicate about what we value.
 In addition, we have an Employee Handbook that we make public to help people understand our culture.
 But there’s a lot more to culture than just having principles and documents.

 - Speak your values: Your principles must be part of your every day language.
 We consciously make an effort to communicate using the language of our leadership principles in all meetings and feedback sessions.